 Manual and Electric Bilge Pumps, Four Fire Extinguishers, Automatic Fire Extinguisher, Life Sling, Horse-Shoe Buoy, Self-Steering Gear, Life Jackets, Harnesses, Flares, Jackstays.

 Seago Four Person Life Raft

 An extremely well built and designed cruising ketch offering well planned, re-fitted accommodation ideal for extended cruising or living aboard.
-Matapan has been the subject of much expenditure over the years and is currently ashore for a re-paint.
+MATAPAN has been the subject of much expenditure over the years and has recently been painted and antifouled and afloat at Portland.

 Viewing: Through the agents: CLASSIC YACHT BROKERAGE,